Jacuzzi: Changes in ownership

 By 1979, there were 257 Jacuzzi family members involved in the Jacuzzi brand and there was a growing number of disputes among them.
 Then the business was acquired by Kidde for $70 million.
 Most of the Jacuzzi family members left the company, except Roy Jacuzzi, who stayed on as the head of the hot tub and bath division.
 In 1987, Kidde was acquired by Hanson PLC.
 In 1995, Hanson spun off Jacuzzi and other brands into a public company called U.S. Industries.
 USI renamed itself Jacuzzi Brands in 2003.
 This was in turn bought out by Apollo Management, and then by Investindustrial in 2019.

 Acquisitions since the 1990s have included Haugh Products (above-ground pools), Sundance Spas, Gatsby Spas, Zurn Industries (toilets, sinks), Hydropool (hot tubs), Liners Direct (bath products), BathWraps (shower and bathtub renovation).
 In the 1990s, Jacuzzi had taken on too much debt and sold more than $600 million worth of businesses.
 The business segment producing industrial, irrigation, well water, submersible, and centrifugal systems was sold to Franklin Electric in 2004.
 The plumbing division, Zurn Industries, was sold in 2007 for $950 million.
-Current brands include ThermoSpas, Sundance Spas, and Dimension One.